José Ruiz (baseball): Philadelphia Phillies

 On November 28, 2023, Ruiz signed a minor league contract with the Philadelphia Phillies that included an invitation to spring training.
 He began the year with the Triple–A Lehigh Valley IronPigs, logging a 1.64 ERA with 13 strikeouts and 3 saves across 10 appearances.
 On May 3, 2024, the Phillies selected Ruiz's contract, adding him to the major league roster.
 He made 52 appearances for Philadelphia over the course of the regular season, compiling a 5-1 record and 3.71 ERA with 52 strikeouts and one save across 51 innings.

 In November 2024, Ruiz and the Phillies agreed to a contract worth $1.2 million.
 He made 16 appearances for Philadelphia in 2025, but struggled to an 8.16 ERA with 12 strikeouts across 14 1/3 innings pitched.
 Ruiz was designated for assignment by the Phillies on June 1, 2025.

 Atlanta Braves

 On June 7, 2025, Ruiz was claimed off waivers by the Atlanta Braves.
 He made two appearances for Atlanta, allowing three earned runs with three strikeouts over two innings of work.
 On June 20, Ruiz was designated for assignment.
 He cleared waivers and was sent outright to the Triple-A Gwinnett Stripers on June 22.

 Texas Rangers

 On July 17, 2025, Ruiz was traded to the Texas Rangers, alongside cash considerations, in exchange for Dane Dunning.
 In 20 appearances for the Triple-A Round Rock Express, he posted a 1-0 record and 2.31 ERA with 24 strikeouts and seven saves across 23 1/3 innings pitched.
 Ruiz elected free agency on September 29.

+Yokohama DeNA BayStars

+On December 3, 2025, Ruiz signed a one-year, $1.2 million contract with the Yokohama DeNA BayStars of Nippon Professional Baseball.